 Bonfire safety tips:

-- Never use flammable liquids to help start a bonfire and never burn dangerous items such as aerosol cans, paint tins, foam furniture or batteries.
+- Using flammable liquids to help start a bonfire is dangerous, as is burning dangerous items such as aerosol cans, paint tins, foam furniture or batteries.

 - Build your bonfire well clear of buildings, garden sheds, fences, hedges and overhanging branches.